Podantics Podiatry Adelaide

 - Maintain a healthy weight.
 This minimizes the stress on your plantar fascia.

 - Choose supportive shoes.
-Forget the stilettos for the time being and avoid shoes with excessively low heels such as soccer boots, as well.
+Forget the stilettos for the time being and avoid shoes with excessively low heels such as soccer boots, and thongs.
 Shoes with a low to moderate heel are best.
 Other features that are important include a good arch support, firm support around the heels and shock absorbency.
-Try to avoid going barefoot as much as possible, especially on hard surfaces and avoid shoes that are too too soft which can cause added stress to feet as well.
+Try to avoid going barefoot as much as possible, especially on hard surfaces and avoid shoes that are too soft, which can cause added stress to feet.

 - Don't wear worn-out athletic shoes.
 Replace your old athletic shoes before they stop supporting and cushioning your feet.
 If you're a runner, buy new running shoes after every 3 months or so of use, if not every 6 months or so for those with problem feet.
 Click here for Tips on running shoes